jakelashbrook/dragonsdelight/README.md

 This is the current version of the website.
 Everything you see in the [linked repository](#) is the first release of the Dragons Delight MVP website.
 There will be later releases planned as my coding knowledge expands so that the site can continue to grow and evolve to meet the users and companies needs.
+Time is also a factor in assesing later releases.
+Stages are yet to be decided, but you can see a list below of areas that will be addressed in future releases.

 **Later Releases**
-- A swipe "Gallery" for mobiles and tablets once more knowledge of Javasccript has been acquired.
+- A seperate design for mobile phone users.
+I believe the culture of users on mobile phones is different to those who would be accessing the site via laptop or desktop.
+Users on mobiles are generally in a rush to find information.
+Meaning they want things short and sweet, quick actions on the go.
+So with this in mind, I would like to make an exclusive version of the site for mobiles when the time is available.
+This would be heavily focused on touch screen devices and how the site needs to be easy to use without keyboards and mouses.
+This will be easier to enforce once I have learnt how to code with Javascript.
+Eg. A touchscreen friendly swipe "Gallery" for mobiles and tablets once more knowledge of Javasccript has been acquired.
 - Multi Lingual options with flags of relevant languages to click on.
+The next logical step will be to make a Dutch version of the website.
+The reason English was decided on first was due to the culture of the business.
+Most of the clients are expats or tourists, and the business is ran using the English language.
+However, with ambitions to expand into the community- I would like to make a Dutch version of all the content available.
+I will be working on this for the next release.
+Other languages will also be considered at later stages.
 - A "Bakery Store" where users can pre-order cakes for collection.
+There will be a 24 hour period before the cakes can be picked up, and the owner is working on content and descriptions for this.
+This will come into force at a much later stage.
 - A "Work For Us" area where users can apply for a job with their CV's.
 - A "Staff Portal" where rotas, holiday requests, personnel details, and edits to the site can be made from.

+Other Ideas may be added to this area at a later stage in conjunction with the business and user needs.

-*These releases will be made when more time is available and more software languages have been learnt to enact them.*
+**RELEASE NOTE:** *All of these releases will be made when more time is available and more software languages have been learnt to enact them.*